 An in-app possibility for drivers and passengers to connect with each other via calls and messages will help to reduce to minimum delays and miscommunication issues.

-Providing passengers with the access to their booking history and favorite routes will make it easier for them to make recurring bookings and boost your service delivery in a way not accessible for traditional dispatcher-led services.
+Providing passengers with access to their booking history and favorite routes will make it easier for them to make recurring bookings and boost your service delivery in a way not accessible for traditional dispatcher-led services.